-- An earned income disregard of 50 percent is applied to applicants/recipients, including working minors who are not currently enrolled or making progress in school, or 100% for working minors enrolled in school - Only a portion of the income/resources of the parents of a minor parent is deemed as available, if the minor parent, living in the household, is applying for TANF with their own dependent child(ren).
-This includes the parents of a pregnant minor. - All SSI income. - Household members who are ineligible due to immigration status. - Income for ineligible family members is totaled.

-- Earned income is given a 50% deduction and totaled with unearned income; - The payment standard for the eligible household members is subtracted from the payment standard for a household that would include ineligible members; a - After income is totaled, the difference between the two payment standards is subtracted and the following is deducted: - Legally-ordered child support - Employment-related child care expenses - Whatever is left over, after deductions, is counted for the household.
+- For applicants and recipients, the department only counts some of the income to determine eligibility and benefit level.
+We start by deducting the first \$500 of the total household's earned income, then we subtract 50% of the remaining monthly gross earned income.
+This includes working minors who are not currently enrolled or making progress in school, or 100% for working minors enrolled in school, as well as household members who are ineligible due to immigration status. - Only a portion of the income/resources of the parents of a minor parent is deemed as available, if the minor parent, living in the household, is applying for TANF with their own dependent child(ren).
+This includes the parents of a pregnant minor. - All SSI income. - The payment standard for the eligible household members is subtracted from the payment standard for a household that would include ineligible and disqualified members - After income is totaled, the difference between the two payment standards is subtracted and the following is deducted: - Legally-ordered child support - o Employment-related child care expenses - Whatever is left over, after deductions, is counted for the household.

-(I) Indicate whether the State intends to assist individuals to train for, seek, and maintain employment (Section 402(a)(1)(B)(v) of the Social Security Act)-
+(I) Indicate whether the State intends to assist individuals to train for, seek, and maintain employment (Section 402(a)(1)(B)(v) of the Social Security Act):

-(1) providing direct care in a long-term care facility (as such terms are defined under section 1397j of this title); or

-(2) in other occupations related to elder care, high-demand occupations, or occupations expected to experience labor shortages as, determined appropriate by the State for which the State identifies an unmet need for service personnel, and, if so, shall include an overview of such assistance.
+- Providing direct care in a long-term care facility (as such terms are defined under section 1397j of this title), - In other occupations related to elder care, high-demand occupations, or occupations expected to experience labor shortages as, determined appropriate by the State for which the State identifies an unmet need for service personnel, and, if so, shall include an overview of such assistance.